jpaulrajredhat/pimservice_client/README.md

 	"execution" :"M",
 	"sourceContainer":"pimdemoprocess_1.0.0",
 	"targetContainer":"pimdemoprocess_1.0.1",
-	"processId":"pimdemoprocess.rhpimprocess"
+	"processId":"pimdemoprocess.rhpimprocess",
+	"processInstances":[1,2,3,4,5,6]
 	}

 ]

 ## Running
-## prerequisite, you much have both MAVEN and JDK installed on your machine .
+## prerequisite, you much have both MAVEN and JDK/JRE installed on your machine.

 To get the application running with SSL  certification based authentication :